History of chemistry: Ancient world

 Around 420 BC, Empedocles stated that all matter is made up of four elemental substances: earth, fire, air and water.
-The early theory of atomism can be traced back to ancient Greece and ancient India.
+The early theory of atomism can be traced back to ancient Greece.
 Greek atomism was made popular by the Greek philosopher Democritus, who declared that matter is composed of indivisible and indestructible particles called "atomos" around 380 BC.
-Earlier, Leucippus also declared that atoms were the most indivisible part of matter (this coincided with a similar declaration by Indian philosopher Kanada in his Vaisheshika sutras around the same time period).
+Earlier, Leucippus also declared that atoms were the most indivisible part of matter.
+This coincided with a similar declaration by the Indian philosopher Kanada in his Vaisheshika sutras around the same time period.
 Aristotle opposed the existence of atoms in 330 BC.
 A Greek text attributed to Polybus the physician (ca. 380 BC) argued that the human body is composed of four humours instead.
 Epicurus (fl.
 300 BC) postulated a universe of indestructible atoms in which man himself is responsible for achieving a balanced life.

-With the goal of explaining Epicurean philosophy to a Roman audience, the Roman poet and philosopher Lucretius wrote De rerum natura (The Nature of Things) in 50 BC.
+With the goal of explaining Epicurean philosophy to a Roman audience, the Roman poet and philosopher Lucretius wrote De rerum natura (On the Nature of Things) in the middle of the first century BC.
 In the work, Lucretius presents the principles of atomism; the nature of the mind and soul; explanations of sensation and thought; the development of the world and its phenomena; and explains a variety of celestial and terrestrial phenomena.

 The earliest alchemists in the Western tradition seemed to have come from Greco-Roman Egypt in the first centuries AD.
 In addition to technical work, many of them invented chemical apparatuses.
 The bain-marie, or water bath, is named for Mary the Jewess.
 Her work also gives the first descriptions of the tribikos and kerotakis.
 Cleopatra the Alchemist described furnaces and has been credited with the invention of the alembic.
 Later, Zosimos of Panopolis wrote books on alchemy, which he called cheirokmeta, the Greek word for "things made by hand."
 These works include many references to recipes and procedures, as well as descriptions of instruments.
 Much of the early development of purification methods were described earlier by Pliny the Elder in his Naturalis Historia.
 He tried to explain those methods, as well as making acute observations of the state of many minerals.